miningseven/Stormgain_Bot/README.md

 # Stormgain_Bot
-Full automated bot thats claims the Stormgain Miner,
+Full automated bot thats claims the Stormgain Miner, only for test purposes and learning!

 # To do: